 - The Green Hornet carried seals which he used to mark his presence when it suited his purposes, such as on documents at crime scenes, on the bodies of criminals he captured and left for the police to find, etc. Occasionally facsimiles of the Hornet's seal were used by criminals in attempts to pin the blame for their malfeasance on the Green Hornet.
 It never worked.
 Carried over into movie serial, television, and comic book adaptations of the property.

 - The Initial Carving technique in GURPS: Martial Arts.

 - Parodied with the Zorro-like character in the GURPS Discworld spaghetti western campaign "A Fistful of Dwarfs", who has the name Don Gaveroz de Varozag de la Lala, "El Aguilo del Cubo".
 He keeps attempting to carve all his intitals on his opponents, but since his Code of Honor prevents him from continuing to attack someone who is clearly about to collapse from bloodloss, he seldom gets very far with it.

-- In Seventh Sea, with the right sword schools, you get a skill knack for doing just that.
+- In 7th Sea, with the right sword schools, you get a skill knack for doing just that.

-- Sly Cooper leaves his calling card behind in some places.
+- Sly Cooper leaves his calling card behind in the scenes of crime.

-- In Command And Conquer Generals, the American Particle Beam Cannon can not only be set to hit a single point, you can also designate a second point that the beam will move towards.
+- In Command & Conquer: Generals, the American Particle Beam Cannon can not only be set to hit a single point, you can also designate a second point that the beam will move towards.
 And you can build multiple cannons.
 It's one thing to say "Fuck you" to an enemy over chat, and quite another to burn it into their base.
 Best colossal waste of taxpayers money ever.

 - Dominic Deegan's father has a habit of doing this.
 At one point, he actually gets into trouble.